 Temporary tattoo paper can be used to create waterslide decals using Print and Cut.
 This is great for more detailed designs, phrases, etc. The “Let’s be mermaids” phrase on my middle finger is done this way.

 Here’s how you do it:

-- Add a small shape like a rounded rectangle close around the sides of the phrase.
+- Add a small shape like a rounded rectangle close around the sides of the phrase or design.

 - Group the phrase and shape and set to Cut Edge.
-That will ensure that the words themselves will not cut.
+That will ensure that the words or other designs will not cut.

 - Be sure to mirror your image as you’ll be cutting from the wrong side.

 - I recommend using the clear tattoo paper.
 You can get quite a few decals on a single page because they are so small.